archcloudlabs/r2elk/README.md

 R2ELK leverages the Python bindings of [radare2's API](https://github.com/radareorg/radare2-r2pipe)
 to extract metadata from ELF and PE files.

-Data that is attempted to be extracted is as follows:
+Data that is attempted to be extracted/identified is as follows:
 * File name
 * File format
 * MD5 hash